Joseph Lyons: Domestic policy

 Lyons adhered to the principles of "sound finance", opposing inflation and government debt and stressing the importance of balanced budgets and orderly loan repayments.
 Although he had been state treasurer for seven years, he portrayed himself as a relative outsider to economic policy who would take the advice of experts.
 Lyons appointed himself Treasurer of Australia, the first non-Labor prime minister to do so and the first incoming prime minister to do so since Andrew Fisher in 1914.
 He had earlier offered the treasurership to Ben Chifley as an inducement to leave the Labor Party, but Chifley declined.
 He appointed experienced assistant treasurers, initially Stanley Bruce and later Walter Massy-Greene and Richard Casey, who eventually succeeded as Treasurer in 1935.

 The Lyons government's plan for recovery was a reprise of the Premiers' Plan which had split the Labor Party.
 It called for devaluation of the Australian pound, cuts to public servants' wages, reductions in tariffs, reductions in budget deficits, and greater spending on work-relief programmes.
-Lyons' first budget in 1932 restricted maternity allowances, cut pensions, and cut public servants' wages.
+Lyons's first budget in 1932 restricted maternity allowances, cut pensions, and cut public servants' wages.
 His second budget reversed wage cuts and offered tax cuts, which were followed by further tax cuts in the 1934 budget.
 By some measures Australia recovered from the Great Depression more rapidly than other similar countries, but the effect of the government's policies have been subject to debate, with some arguing they either slowed or had little effect on Australia's recovery.

 In April 1933, Western Australia voted overwhelmingly to secede from the rest of the country.
 Lyons spent two weeks campaigning for the "No" vote with George Pearce and Tom Brennan.
 The state's isolation at the time was such that he had to appoint John Latham as acting prime minister for the duration of the trip.
 Despite the result of vote, the federal government viewed secession as unconstitutional and refused to allow Western Australia to leave the federation.
 The state's appeal to the British government to intervene was also unsuccessful.
 In July 1933, Lyons established the Commonwealth Grants Commission to provide impartial advice about the distribution of federal government grants to the states; it remains in existence.

 Other legislative accomplishments of the Lyons government include the creation of the Australian Broadcasting Commission (ABC) in 1932 and the Income Tax Assessment Act 1936.
 The government's landmark national insurance scheme proved politically controversial and was never enacted.
 Political controversies included the Egon Kisch affair of 1934 and the Dalfram dispute of 1938.
 In 1937, two simultaneous referendums were held, relating to aviation and the marketing of agricultural products; both failed.